mikhail4profile/PrintResolutionCalculator/README.md

 ## Download the ready-made .exe

-The built `PrintResolutionCalculator.exe` is not stored in the repository — grab the latest version from the **[Releases](../../releases)** page.
+The built `PrintResolutionCalculator` is not stored in the repository — grab the latest version from the **[Releases](../../releases)** page.
-Nothing to install: a single file, offline, no Python required.
+It is a single portable .rar, unpack it and run .exe.

 If there are no releases yet (or you want a fresh build from the current code) — build it yourself, see below, or run the workflow manually from the